The Great Indian Family

 The Great Indian Family is a 2023 Indian Hindi-language comedy drama film written and directed by Vijay Krishna Acharya and produced by Aditya Chopra under the banner of Yash Raj Films.
 It stars Vicky Kaushal as a religious, Hindu Pandit who is revealed to be Muslim by birth.
 Manushi Chhillar, Manoj Pahwa, and Kumud Mishra appear in supporting roles.

-Principal photography began on 20 November 2020 and ended on 25 February 2021.
-It was released theatrically on 22 September 2023.
+The core plot and concept of the film shows similarity with Rabindranath Tagore's novel Gora, though presented in a much more commercial way and not credited anywhere related to the film.

-The film received negative reviews and was a box-office bomb, earning only ₹5.65 crores domestically.
+The film was released theatrically on 22 September 2023 and received mixed-to-negative reviews from critics, emerging as a box-office bomb.

 Plot

 The film begins with the backstory of Ved Vyas Tripathi from his school days.
 He has a crush on a girl in his school, called Aishwarya.
 She is the daughter of a famous businessman, Maalpani, who invites Ved to her birthday party.
 Unbeknownst to him, her father has a different plan.
 He has invited Ved's father, who's a Hindu priest, to sing a bhajan at Aishwarya's birthday puja.
 Ved surprises everyone at the party by suddenly singing a bhajan.

 From that day on, Ved becomes a famous religious singer as "Bhajan Kumar".
 He is a bachelor, and because of his religious personality, all the girls look at him as a priest, and ask for his blessings.
 He follows a girl called Jasmeet into the area of the local Muslim community and finds out that Jasmeet is a singer.
 When he unknowingly scares off their musician Abdul, Jasmeet forces them to perform at singing event, where Ved takes the stage.
 Ved goes on a coffee date with Jasmeet.
 There is a big wedding (Aishwarya's) for which Siyaram Tripathi (Ved's father) and Mishra are competing to get the priest contract.
 While Tripathi goes on a religious trip for 2 weeks, a person delivers a letter at his home.
 The letter says that Ved is not Tripathi's son, and that he is, in fact, a Muslim.
 Ved's eyes has lined with pitch-black kohl and also Ved has dressed up as a Muslim: green Kurta Pyjama, his Taqiyah and his kohl-lined eyes.
 While Ved's uncle tries to protect their family's respect, Mishra tries to ruin Ved and his family's image.
 Siyaram discloses the truth about Ved's identity and the whole family stands together to support Ved.

 During the climax, Ved has his blood test done but sees the discomfort of his father and confesses that he was indeed born a Muslim but his upbringing made him a Hindu.
-He then gives a monologue on how everyone is the same and discrimination is bad in this era.
+He then gives a monologue on how everyone is the same and discrimination is bad.
 He also exposes Mishra and his son TD (Tulsidas).
 In the end, Ved is proud of his "The Great Indian Family".